Timo-PFF/public_stuff/docs/r_values_sports_analytics.md

 ## Introduction

 My name is Timo Riske and I've actively been doing football analytics since 2017 and I've been a data scientist for PFF since 2019.
-The following article
+My academic background is more of a theoretic nature, as I've graduated in commutative algebra and algebraic geometry.

 ```r